uvacw/teachteacher-python/installation.md

 Oftentimes, you will have Python already installed on your computer.
 There are different ways to check if you already have it.
-For example, if you are using a Mac, you can open your system terminal\[1\] and type python -V or python –version and you will get a message with the version that is installed by default on your computer
+For example, if you are using a Mac, you can open your system terminal[^1] and type python -V or python –version and you will get a message with the version that is installed by default on your computer.

-If you do not have already Python on your computer, the first thing will be to download it

-and install it from its official [webpage](https://www.python.org/downloads/), selecting the right software according to your operating system (Windows, Linux/UNIX, Mac OS X).
+If you do not have already Python on your computer, the first thing will be to download it and install it from its official [webpage](https://www.python.org/downloads/), selecting the right software according to your operating system (Windows, Linux/UNIX, Mac OS X).